simonsobs/SOLikeT/docs/developers.rst

 Adding your documentation to the index
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This step is probably the easiers to do.
+This step is probably the easiest to do.
 All you need to do is open the file ``SOLikeT/docs/index.rst``, where you will see a list of ``toctree`` entries, something like this: